 There’s no better way to beat the summer heat or unwind after a long day than with a frozen cocktail.
-But if you don’t consider yourself an at-home bartender, don’t worry!
-There are quite a few easy frozen cocktail recipes that look as good as they taste and are sure to quench your craving.
+Don’t consider yourself an at-home bartender?
+No need to worry!
+There are quite a few easy frozen cocktail recipes that taste as good as they look and are sure to satisfy your craving.

 Here are some of our favorite tips and tricks for easy frozen cocktail recipes.